Kitselas First Nation: Kitselas Treaty

 Kitselas has been working toward a treaty since 1993.
 The goal of the Kitselas Treaty is to get Kitselas out from under the Indian Act and make the nation self-governing.
 The Indian Act was passed in 1876 by the Canadian government and is meant to control every aspect of native life as well as controlling how natives are allowed to govern themselves on reserves.
 The Kitselas people want to make their own laws and adopt their own constitution.
 The Canadian government did this without speaking with the Natives first.
-The Kitselas Treaty is currently in Stage Five out of the 6 stages that it takes for a treaty to be ratified under the BC Treaty Commission’s treaty negotiation process.
+The Kitselas Treaty is currently in Stage Five out of the 6 stages that it takes for a treaty to be ratified under the BC Treaty Commission's treaty negotiation process.
 In 2013, the Kitselas people voted in favor of the Agreement in Principle (AIP) which is essentially a rough draft of the Kitselas Treaty.
 The problem with the AIP is that it is not legally binding and thus the Kitselas people have been negotiating and working hard on the final draft.
 The final draft will be the Kitselas Treaty.
 Kitselas is part of the Tsimshian First Nation Treaty Society which is composed of the Kitselas, Gitga’at, Kitsumkalum, Metlakatla, Kitasoo/Xaixais.
 The Kitselas and the Kitsumkalum work closely together as both are in Stage Five in their respective treaties.
 This treaty is also an effort to regain lands.
 The Kitselas are currently in Phase 1 of their land use plan.
 They are taking suggestions from their community on what they have in mind for the future of the Kitselas Lands.

-Chief and councilors
+Chief and councillors

 Economy

 The Kitselas Development Corporation (KDC) is one of the main economic contributors for the Kitselas.
 The main focus of the KDC is to develop pieces of land that the Kitselas own and lease them to interested businesses as well as create employment opportunities for Kitselas people and people of other First Nations in order to utilize the profits to further the economy and diversity of the Kitselas First Nation.
 They want to find business opportunities within Kitselas territory.
 KDC works with government agencies and non government agencies for Kitselas development and opportunities.
 The KDC played a role in developing Kitselas Forestry Products and Wai Wah Environmental.

 The Kitselas First Nation has a community hall on the Kulspai Reserve and it is available for rent for large events.